-Teaching Guide
+Teaching G Buide

-Identifying I Data 2018/19
+Identifyir ng Data 2021/22

-Subject () Medicinal Chemistry Medicinal Chemistry Code 610G01040
+Subject () Medicinal Chemistry Code 610G01040

 Study programme Grao en Química

-Descriptors
+Descripto ors

 Cycle Period Year Туре Credits

-Graduate 2nd four-month period Fourth Optional 4.5
+Graduate 2nd four-month period Fourth ı 🔤 Optional 4.5

-Language Spanish I
+Language Spanish

-Teaching method Face-to-face
+Teaching method Hybrid

 Prerequisites

 Department Química

 Coordinador García Romero, Marcos Daniel E-mail marcos.garcia1 @udc.es

+Lecturers Brea Fernández, Roberto Javier E-mail roberto.brea@u udc.es

+Criado Fernández, Alejandro a.criado@udc.e es

-Lecturers García Romero, Marcos Daniel E-mail marcos.garcia1@udc.es
+García Romero, Marcos Daniel marcos.garcia1@udc.es

 Web I

-General description An introductory course in Medicinal (Chemistry is offered.
-Basic conce epts related to the s tructure and activity of drugs,
+General description An introductory course in Medicir nal Chemistry is off fered.
+Basic conc epts related to the s tructure and activity of drugs,

-mechanisms of action and metabolis m are covered.
-Main strategies i in the design and sy nthesis of drugs are also analyzed.
+mechanisms of action and metab olism are covered .
+Main strategies in the design and sy nthesis of drugs are also anal

+Contingency plan 1.
+Modifications to the contents

+2. Methodologies

+Teaching methodologies that are e maintained

+Teaching methodologies that are e modified

+3. Mechanisms for personalized a attention to studen ts

+4. Modifications in the evaluation

+Evaluation observations:

+5. Modifications to the bibliography or webgraphy

+-

+5. Modifications to the bibliograph ny or webgraphy

-Study programme competences Code Study programme competences A1 Ability to use chemistry terminology, nomenclature, conventions and units A9 Knowledge of structural characteristics of chemical and stereochemical compounds, and basic methods of structural analysis and research A10 Knowledge of chemical kinetics, catalysis and reaction mechanisms A13 Understanding of chemistry of main biological processes A14 Ability to demonstrate knowledge and understanding of concepts, principles and theories in chemistry A15 Ability to recognise and analyse new problems and develop solution strategies A16 Ability to source, assess and apply technical bibliographical information and data relating to chemistry A17 Ability to work safely in a chemistry laboratory (handling of materials, disposal of waste) A18 Risk management in relation to use of chemical substances and laboratory procedures A19 Ability to follow standard procedures and handle scientific equipment A20 Ability to interpret data resulting from laboratory observation and measurement A21 Understanding of qualitative and quantitative aspects of chemical problems A22 Ability to plan, design and develop projects and experiments A23 Critical standards of excellence in experimental technique and analysis A24 Ability to explain chemical processes and phenomena clearly and simply A25 Ability to recognise and analyse link between chemistry and other disciplines, and presence of chemical processes in everyday life A26 Ability to follow standard laboratory procedures in relation to analysis and synthesis of organic and inorganic systems B1 Learning to learn B2 Effective problem solving B3 Application of logical, critical, creative thinking B4 Working independently on own initiative B6 Ethical, responsible, civic-minded professionalism B7 Effective workplace communication C1 Ability to express oneself accurately in the official languages of Galicia (oral and in written) C2 Oral and written proficiency in a foreign language C3 Ability to use basic information and communications technology (ICT) tools for professional purposes and learning throughout life C4 Self-development as an open, educated, critical, engaged, democratic, socially responsible citizen, equipped to analyse reality, diagnose problems, and formulate and implement informed solutions for the common good C6 Ability to assess critically the knowledge, technology and information available for problem solving C7 Acceptance as a professional and as a citizen of importance of lifelong learning
+Study programme competences / results Code Study programme competences / results A1 Ability to use chemistry terminology, nomenclature, conventions and units A9 Knowledge of structural characteristics of chemical and stereochemical compounds, and basic methods of structural analysis and research A10 Knowledge of chemical kinetics, catalysis and reaction mechanisms A13 Understanding of chemistry of main biological processes A14 Ability to demonstrate knowledge and understanding of concepts, principles and theories in chemistry A15 Ability to recognise and analyse new problems and develop solution strategies A16 Ability to source, assess and apply technical bibliographical information and data relating to chemistry A17 Ability to work safely in a chemistry laboratory (handling of materials, disposal of waste) A18 Risk management in relation to use of chemical substances and laboratory procedures A19 Ability to follow standard procedures and handle scientific equipment A20 Ability to interpret data resulting from laboratory observation and measurement A21 Understanding of qualitative and quantitative aspects of chemical problems A22 Ability to plan, design and develop projects and experiments

+A23 Critical standards of excellence in experimental technique and analysis A24 Ability to explain chemical processes and phenomena clearly and simply A25 Ability to recognise and analyse link between chemistry and other disciplines, and presence of chemical processes in everyday life A26 Ability to follow standard laboratory procedures in relation to analysis and synthesis of organic and inorganic systems B1 Learning to learn B2 Effective problem solving B3 Application of logical, critical, creative thinking B4 Working independently on own initiative B6 Ethical, responsible, civic-minded professionalism B7 Effective workplace communication C1 Ability to express oneself accurately in the official languages of Galicia (oral and in written) C2 Oral and written proficiency in a foreign language C3 Ability to use basic information and communications technology (ICT) tools for professional purposes and learning throughout life C4 Self-development as an open, educated, critical, engaged, democratic, socially responsible citizen, equipped to analyse reality, diagnose problems, and formulate and implement informed solutions for the common good C6 Ability to assess critically the knowledge, technology and information available for problem solving C7 Acceptance as a professional and as a citizen of importance of lifelong learning C8 Understanding role of research, innovation and technology in socio-economic and cultural development